Workplace infighting, or has your boss abused your trust?

 1. How much does a coaching process cost to manage a job conflict?

 The price of executive coaching usually ranges from 25.000-80.000 HUF/session, depending on the experience of the coach.
 A full process (6-12 sessions) costs around 400.000-800.000 HUF.
-It's important to consider this as an investment - the ROI is often several times the cost in terms of career advancement and salary increases.
+It's important to consider this as an investment - the ROI is often several times the cost for career advancement and pay rise in the form of.

 2. How long does a coaching process take to deal with workplace conflicts?